psaint-j/briq/README.md

 ## Question 4

 We now want to compute aggregated stats on user's behaviours.
-Run the `test/generateRandom.js`script to populate your database with random data.
+Run `npm run populate` to populate your database with random data.
 Then write the following SQL queries:

 - All non-deleted users with their id, username, balance, the date at which they received Briqs for the last time, the date at which they gave Briqs for the last time